isaidspaghetti/stream-feedagator/README.md

 });
 ```

-Consider the use of the `'user'` and `'source'` feed groups above.
+Consider the use of the `'user_timeline'` and `'source'` feed groups above.
 This app uses the `'source'` feed group for content coming from reddit and BBC News, and the `'user_timeline'` feed group for the user's `flat` feed.
 The app would still work if the feed groups were the same, but we recommended using different groups in cases like this.

 So, our `backend` has provided the `frontend` with a `token` and `streamApiKey` so it can start the app.
 Next, let's see how the feeds are displayed.